 Councils must consider all applications.
 They cannot dismiss them out of hand.

-There are also some debt solutions that write off council tax.
-These include:
+There are also some debt solutions that write off council tax, like bankruptcy and debt relief orders (DROs).

 DROs and IVAs are only available in England and Wales.